 Let’s start with everything we’ve seen while we discovered North Montenegro to show why it is worth a visit.
 Of course, you can also rent a car and visit the sights on your own.

 You’ll already reach this point after a 5-minute drive from Kotor as Perast and Lady of the Rock are located on the other side of the bay.
 This is just a quick photo stop, but if you would like to spend a bit more time here, you could also take the boat from Kotor.

 Next up was a quick photo stop where you have a great overview of Kotor Bay.
 Afterwards, we headed to Risan Bay, where you’ll have a look at an artificial salty lake area.

 Another great place to explore is Tara Canyon.
 This is the deepest canyon in Europe and you’ll have the opportunity to take the zipline over the canyon.
-I didn’t do this myself, but I still enjoyed the area and the view on the blue water in the canyon.
+I didn’t do this myself, but I still enjoyed the area and the view of the blue water in the canyon.
 However, it can get rather busy as it is a popular touristic sight, so keep this in mind.

-This stunning lake is located in Durmitor National Park and just driving around and visiting this lake makes me long for more of the Montenegro’s nature.
+This stunning lake is located in Durmitor National Park and just driving around and visiting this lake makes me long for more of Montenegro’s nature.
 You can walk around the lake or go for a swim.
 The hike around the lake is about 3,5 km and will take you around 1 to 1,5 hours.
-The lake is definitely a recommendation if you ask me.
+The lake is a recommendation if you ask me.